-S-Finanzgruppe is vulnerable because of its sizeable commercial real estate and ship-financing exposures at some of the Landesbanks; the latter may cause earnings volatility because of fluctuating credit losses.
-The Landesbanks are also exposed to diverse international lending and asset-based finance activities, as well as large - although declining - investment portfolios, which led to major valuation and credit losses during the global financial crisis, even if exposures have been reduced significantly in the meantime.
+S-Finanzgruppe is vulnerable because of its sizeable commercial real estate exposures at some Landesbanks which may cause earnings volatility because of fluctuating credit losses.
+Landesbanks are exposed to international lending and asset-based finance activities, as well as investment portfolios, which may lead to valuation and credit losses during the global uncertainties, even if exposures have been reduced significantly in the meantime.